GraysonNocera/ece-461-project/README.md

 ### Grading
 #### Notes on NodeJS
 In accordance with Dr. Davis's instructions, we have included a version of NodeJS in our project.
 Our program uses this "vendored" Node which can be found in bin/bin/node.
 Since this is in our repository when cloned, running `cloc` on a cloned repository would yield mostly C code.
-For accurate line counts, the command `cloc ece-461-project --exclude-dir=bin,package.json,package-lock.json` should be run.
+For accurate line counts, the command `cloc . --exclude-dir=bin,package.json,package-lock.json` should be run in the root directory of the cloned repository.

 #### Upgrading NodeJS on Grading Environment